 By Melissa Brisman, Esq.

-In most cases a federal income tax credit is likely to cover many of the costs associated with the second parent adoption.
-Subject to limitations and exclusions, taxpayers who adopt a child may be entitled to a tax credit in the year an adoption is finalized.
+While some changes are going into affect for the 2012 tax year (see below), in most cases a federal income tax credit is likely to cover many of the costs associated with the second parent adoption.
+Subject to limitations and exclusions, taxpayers who adopt a child may be entitled to a tax credit or refund in the year an adoption is finalized.
 Taxpayers can usually only deduct “qualified adoption expenses”.
 According to the tax legislation, the term “qualified adoption expenses” means reasonable and necessary adoption fees, court costs, attorney’s fees, and other expenses, which are: